 From December 2017 to February 2018, the Ministry sought public feedback on public post-secondary institutions sexual violence policies.
 Over 360 responses were received.
 Feedback received through this process has informed actions being taken to prevent and respond to sexual violence and make campuses safe for everyone.

-Continued feedback from students indicated that the campaigns started conversations about sexual violence prevention on B.C. campuses.
+Continued feedback from students indicated that the campaigns started conversations about sexual violence prevention at B.C.post-secondary institutions .
 In November 2021, further conversations were conducted on the 2021/2022 campaign, which identified updates needed for the winter 2022 relaunch.
 Minor but meaningful changes were made to focus more on inclusivity and fostering a culture of consent.
 The Ministry, recognizing that further improvement is always needed, will continue ongoing conversations with the sector to help inform future campaigns.
+In February 2023, Government conducted discovery sessions to engage with sector partners on the messaging and materials about sex, consent, and sexualized violence in these campaigns, and how they can be improved for future iterations.

 During June 4 and 5, 2019, post-secondary institutions, students and community representatives, along with government staff, came together for a forum entitled Moving Forward Together: Building Capacity to Prevent and Respond to Sexual Violence on Campus.
 The forum was an opportunity to share and gather information in support of work being done at post-secondary institutions to prevent sexual violence and create safer campuses.